-If you’re hoping to imitate top performing franchisees and build yourself a profitable and sustainable franchise empire, you’ll need to ensure that your working in the most efficient way possible.
+If you’re hoping to imitate top performing franchisees and build yourself a profitable and sustainable franchise empire, you’ll need to ensure that you’re working in the most efficient way possible.
 Here, we take a look at which professional habits and personal qualities can help you rise to the top.
 Then, we look at what franchise metrics you can use to measure the franchise’s performance.

 Tips to be a top franchisee

 One of the critical attributes of any top performing franchisee is the ability to implement and stick to a routine.
 Successful franchises require order, and this order can only be established if there are regular processes and procedures in place.
 A well-organised franchisee will have many different routines, each spread over a different period.
 For instance, they'll have different daily, weekly and monthly routines, all of which are written down in an ordered ‘to do' list or timetable.

 Targets are an excellent way to monitor progress and identify slipping standards.
 Employees at every level of the organisation's hierarchy should have their own targets, and the performance of the franchise unit itself should also be monitored and assessed via the use of targets.
 However, it’s also important to understand that targets are not gospel.
 Often, they don’t provide detailed enough information to offer insight into what is driving improvements or deteriorations in a business’ performance.
 Instead, they should be treated as alarm bells or an indication that something is not quite right and needs to be researched more thoroughly.
 A franchisee that takes target-related performance statistics entirely at face value is likely to miss the bigger picture or come to the wrong conclusions.